Skip to content

 “Because of the history, being the first independent, unincorporated, and owned by slaves, I believe the church is going to bounce back even greater,” Williams said.

 The church also hosts the annual August quarterly event that brings hundreds of people to the area from around the country each summer.
-The pastor said the future of the event will be decided once they have more information.
+The pastor said the event's future will be decided once they have more information.